Danny-Devs/polymedia-suiconnect/README.md

-        address, // string if connected, null if disconnected signPersonalMessage, // prompt the user to sign a message signAndExecuteTransaction, // prompt the user to sign and execute a tx signTransaction, // prompt the user to sign a tx (to be executed with a SuiClient) client, // SuiClient instance
+        address, // string if connected, null if disconnected signPersonalMessage, // prompt the user to sign a message signAndExecuteTransaction, // prompt the user to sign and execute a tx signTransaction, // prompt the user to sign a tx (can then be executed with SuiClient) client, // SuiClient instance
         Transaction, // Transaction class
     } = event.detail;